luo-anthony/DeveloperGPT/CONTRIBUTING.md

 To trigger a new release:
 1. Bump the version number in `developergpt/VERSION`
-2. Run formatting + linting + tests to make sure everything works
+2. Run formatting + tests to make sure everything works
 3. Add and commit all changes
 4. Run `git tag v[new-version-number]` (should match the version number in `developergpt/VERSION`)
 5. Push changes to Github with tags: `git push origin main --tags`